How Drugs Effect your Mental Health

 While addiction is generally considered to be a brain condition or disease rather than a mental illness, there is certainly a big connection between drug addiction and mental health.
 Substance abuse has been linked to a number of mental health conditions, from anxiety and depression to full-blown psychosis.

-The US National Institute on Drug Abuse says that multiple surveys have found that around half of all people who experience a mental illness will also suffer from a substance misuse disorder at some point in their lives and vice versa.
+The US National Institute on drug abuse says that multiple surveys have found that around half of all people that experience a mental illness will also suffer from a substance misuse disorder at some point in their lives and vice versa.

 They also note that, while there is less available data on this type of co-morbidity amongst younger people, research does suggest particularly high rates of simultaneously occurring mental health and addiction issues.
 Up to 60% of adolescents being treated for substance use disorders in community programmes were also found to meet the diagnostic criteria for a mental illness.